hn0/SublimeText-Crypto/Readme.md

   - Set the path to your `openssl` executable - default: `openssl`
   - Set the Encryption Cipher - default: `-aes128`
   - Obfuscate the password input - default 'false'
+  - Use salt - default 'false'

 **Note**:

+In order to enable cross machine encryption/decryption no salt flag has been used as quick and less secure solution.
+If plugin will be used on single machine settings flag salt_key should be set to true.

 By default password input will *not* be obfuscated.
 If you want your password input to be obfuscated you can change the setting `obfuscate_password` to `true` in your `Preferences > Package Settings > Crypto > Settings - User`.